Braddon, Australian Capital Territory: Governance

-Braddon is represented in the House of Representatives by Alicia Payne for the Labor Party.
+Braddon is located within the federal electorate of Canberra and it is represented in the House of Representatives by Alicia Payne for the Labor Party.
 In the ACT Legislative Assembly, Braddon is part of the electorate of Kurrajong, which elects five members on the basis of proportional representation, two Labor, one Green, one Liberal and one Independent.
-Polling place statistics are shown to the right for the Ainslie polling place at Ainslie School (in Braddon) in the 2022 federal election for Fenner and in the 2024 ACT election.
+Polling place statistics are shown to the right for the Ainslie polling place at Ainslie School (in Braddon) in the 2025 federal election for Fenner and in the 2024 ACT election.

 Trees and vegetation

 Braddon's vegetation is predominantly exotic, belonging to the cedar, ash, oak and pine varieties, although there are a significant number of eucalypts which are planted mainly around the perimeter of the suburb (Northbourne Avenue, Limestone Avenue, Ainslie Avenue) and within Haig Park.
 Most of the neighbourhood's streets are lined with avenues of mature exotic trees.
 Torrens Street, planted with oak (Quercus palustris), is a particularly fine example of a 'garden city' streetscape.
 Haig Park has mixed plantings including cedar, eucalypt, pine, cypress, ash and oak (Cedrus deodara, Eucalyptus cinerea, Pinus radiata, Cupressus sempervirens, Fraxinus velutina and Quercus palustris respectively).

 Poisonous mushrooms are known to grow in Braddon, including death caps which are commonly found near established oak trees.